jaisong123/tindcord/README.md

 - You can branch conversations into [threads](https://support.discord.com/hc/en-us/articles/4403205878423-Threads-FAQ).
 Just create a thread from any message and @ the bot inside to continue.
 - Back-to-back messages from the same user are automatically chained together.
 Just reply to the latest one and the bot will see all of them.

+### Image Analysis with "@bot reply?"
+For quick image analysis using Claude API:
+1. Upload an image to Discord
+2. Mention the bot with "@bot reply?" in the same message
+3. The bot will process the image with Claude API and provide a detailed analysis

+This feature:
+- Works with any image format supported by Discord
+- Uses Claude's advanced vision capabilities
+- Includes automatic retry with exponential backoff for API rate limits
+- Streams the response in real-time

 ### Choose any LLM
 tindcord supports remote models from:
+- [Anthropic Claude API](https://docs.anthropic.com/claude/reference/getting-started-with-the-api) (with special "@bot reply?" command for image analysis)
 - [OpenAI API](https://platform.openai.com/docs/models)
 - [xAI API](https://docs.x.ai/docs/models)
 - [Mistral API](https://docs.mistral.ai/getting-started/models/models_overview)